A new breed of cars could make traditional auto industry giants another part of the supply chain

 The trend of major auto manufacturers agreeing to become OEMs for tech giants, even on a contract basis, could provide a glimpse into the future of the auto industry.

 Of course, there are other options being explored.
 Tesla appears set on developing its own cars and software as it tries to make an impact as a newcomer to the industry.
 Meanwhile, Ford acquired Argo and General Motors acquired Cruise in an effort to create their own autonomous vehicles in-house.
+Much like you sell your old phone to earn cash for an upgraded model, the salvage car market is burgeoning.

 One thing is for sure, the vehicles we drive—or that drive us—are causing the auto industry to rethink its process and changes are on the way.